Flux-Audio/chaos_osc/README.md

 ## Compiling The Source Code
 _**Note:** you don't need to compile the source code if you just want to use the plugin, just download the `.dll`._ \
 Make sure you have Cargo installed on your computer (the Rust compiler).
 Then in the root of the repository run `cargo build`.
-Once Cargo is done building, there should be a `hysteresis.dll` file in the newly created `debug/` directory.
+Once Cargo is done building, there should be a `chaos_osc.dll` file in the newly created `debug/` directory.
 Place this file into your DAW's VST folder.

 ## What is CHAOS_OSC ?
 Before giving a technical description, we'd like to introduce the plugin in more